Posted on September 6, 2016 and last updated on November 16, 2024

 • Sights: brook, views, ledgy summit (2,907 ft.)

-Map legend: Blue trails, Blueberry Mountain and Rattlesnake Pool loop.
-Pinks trails, Speckled Mountain.
+Map legend: Pinks trails, Speckled Mountain.
+Blue trails, Blueberry Mountain and Rattlesnake Pool loop.
 Yellow trails, Shell Pond loop.
 Purple trails, East Royce.
 Miles Notch Trail is not shown.

 The summit here is amazing, with a great view over Caribou Mountain and mountains to the north and west.
-Once when I was here, a Gray jay was grabbing snacks from a hiker’s outstretched hand.
+Once, when I was here, a Gray jay was grabbing snacks from a hiker’s outstretched hand.

-I really recommend hiking up Blueberry Mountain and over the ridge trail.
-There are fabulous views along the way.
-Also beautiful is the upper part of Cold Brook Trail.
-Great Brook Trail, Cold Brook Trail and Red Rock Trail do not seem as well traveled as the trails that begin from Route 113, and consequently they are rougher and not as thoroughly marked.
-If you are nervous about getting lost, I recommend hiking up and over Blueberry Mountain.
-This route is quite popular.
+Great Brook Trail, Red Rock Trail, and Cold Brook Trail do not seem as well traveled as the trails that begin from Route 113, and consequently they are rougher and not as well marked.
+If you are nervous about getting lost, definitely hike up and over Blueberry Mountain, since this route is so popular.
 Also, Great Brook Trail, Spruce Hill Trail, and the Red Rock Trail are all wooded, with scant views.

 Directions: From Route 2 in Gilead, travel south on Rte.
 113 for 10 miles to the parking area on the right, at Brickett Place.
 From the south, travel north on Rte.
 113 for 19 miles from Route 302 in Fryeburg.
 Or you can start at the East Royce Mtn trailhead off Route 113.